NymanTurkish/Path-To-Api-Construct/README.md

 ## Permissions

 You are responsible for providing the necessary IAM permissions for your Lambdas.
+This can be accomplished in two ways:

+#### 1. CDK code
-This can be accomplished by waiting for the construct to finish creating the Lambdas and then adding the necessary policies to each.
+ After waiting for the construct to finish creating the Lambdas you can then add the necessary policies to each.
 For example:

 ```ts
   // supposing you have a dynamo table that you want to grant access to